-31. REVIEWS
+34. REVIEWS

-- 31.1 The following matters will be reviewed during the life of this Enterprise Agreement or as indicated.
-Reviews will be undertaken in a consultative manner by the development of a discussion paper/s having regard to available information, including from employees or their representative/s, which will be made available to the relevant employees or their representatives before being finalised (in consultation with Public Sector Workforce Relations (PSWR)) as a review paper.
-Matters agreed by the employer, or an applicable agency, consequent on a review may become the subject of administrative arrangements, one or more Workplace Flexibility Agreements, or inform future enterprise bargaining. - 31.1.1 During the first six months of this Enterprise Agreement, the Chief Executive of the Department of the Premier and Cabinet (or delegate) will in consultation and agreement with the AFMEPKIU develop and implement a competency based training and classification framework to assist Government Publishing Printing Employees in progressing through the printing levels contained in Appendix 7, Schedule 5 of this Enterprise Agreement. - 31.1.2 During the life of this Enterprise Agreement, the Chief Executive of the Department of Primary Industries and Regions (or delegate) will in consultation with United Voice review the Marine Research Vessel "Ngerin" Industrial Agreement as referred to in Appendix 2.1 of this Enterprise Agreement. - 31.1.3 During the first 6 months of this Enterprise Agreement, the Chief Executive of the Department for Health and Ageing (or delegate) will in consultation with United Voice, review existing work level definitions for Client, Theatre and Allied Care and Catering as referred to in Appendix 7, Schedule 4.1 and Schedule 4.2 of this Enterprise Agreement.
+- 34.1 The following matters will be reviewed during the life of this Enterprise Agreement or as indicated.
+Reviews will be undertaken in a consultative manner by the development of a discussion paper/s having regard to available information, including from employees or their representative/s, which will be made available to the relevant employees or their representatives before being finalised (in consultation with the Office for the Public Sector (OPS)) as a review paper.
+Matters agreed by the employer, or an applicable agency, consequent on a review may become the subject of administrative arrangements, one or more Workplace Flexibility Agreements, or inform future enterprise bargaining. - (a) During the first 12 months of this Agreement, the Chief Executive of the Department of Primary Industries and Regions (or Delegate) will in consultation with United Voice review the 'Marine Research Vessel "Ngerin" Industrial Agreement' as referred to in Appendix 3 of this Enterprise Agreement. - (b) During the first 12 months of this Enterprise Agreement, the Chief Executive of the Department for Health and Ageing (or delegate) will in consultation with United Voice, review existing work level definitions for Client, Theatre and Allied Care and Catering as referred to in Appendix 6, Schedule 4.1 and Schedule 4.2 of this Enterprise Agreement.